HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/install_pers_offers_portlet.md

     - DX client installation

-        1. In Microsoft VSC, open the `tasks.json` file and verify the DXclient command settings to ensure it matches your DX environment settings.
+        1. In VSCode, open the `tasks.json` file and verify the DXclient command settings to ensure it matches your DX environment settings.

         2. Click **Terminal** > **Run task...**.